-The HGSS Visual Arts Scholarships are a new and unique opportunity for students who are gifted and talented in the area of Art & Design.
+The HGSS Visual Arts Scholarships are an opportunity for students who are gifted and talented in the area of Art & Design.
 Holmer Green Senior School holds the prestigious Platinum ArtsMark award, and we would like to celebrate this honour by offering 3 talented students the privilege of this opportunity.